show / hide menu

 8. Settings:

-3. In the General Tab, you can configure settings for background images and placeholders.
-Header/Footer Properties allows you to set up headers and footers, while Page Properties lets you adjust the settings related to page numbers and their formatting.
+3. The General tab allows you to configure settings related to background images and placeholders.
+The Header/Footer Properties tab enables you to define header and footer content, while the Page Properties tab provides options for configuring page numbers and their formatting.

 PDF Configuration Window